kounkou/ml/README.md

 ##### Decision trees

-Pros: Computationally cheap to use, easy for humans to understand learned results, missing values OK, can deal with irrelevant features
+Pros: Computationally cheap to use, easy for humans to understand learned results, missing values OK, can deal with irrelevant features.
+The machine learning appears in how the decision tree is built

 Cons: Prone to overfitting
 Works with: Numeric values, nominal values